niolabs/docs/docs/api/conventions.md

 Authentication is about verifying identity.

-Authorization is about what users are allowed to do (also know as "permissions").
+Authorization is about what users are allowed to do (also known as "permissions").

+You will need to include an authorization header with your {{ book.product }} API requests.
+For examples of authorization headers, see [Basic Auth](#basic-auth) and [JWT](#jwt).
+For examples of adding headers to cURL requests see [Headers](#headers).

-User names and passwords (authentication) are specified in the `users.json` file in the `etc` directory.
+User names and passwords are specified in the `users.json` file in the `etc` directory.

 Authorization for your project's users are specified in the `permissions.json` file in the `etc` directory of your project.

 If you want to secure your project and its API, you should change these user names and passwords and specify permissions.

-You can set up the location of your users and permissions files in the `[security]` section of the `nio.conf` file, which uses YAML.
+You can change the location of your users and permissions files in the `[security]` section of `nio.conf`, a YAML file.

 ```
 [security]